gopesh123-us/git-github/README.md

 # git-github
 Testing Git - ignore all files.
+This is for tutorial purpose.